A doctor provides causes and solutions to wrist pain while weightlifting.

 When your wrists hurt during lifting weights, the tissue that’s involved usually relates to the tendons, as it does with De Quervain’s tenosynovitis, “but it may also be a problem in the joint such as with arthritis, or in the bone if there is a small fracture (more likely with impact exercises such as boxing or punching a heavy bag),” says Dr. Aijaz.

-So which exercises should a person with wrist pain avoid?
+So which exercises should a person with wrist pain avoid doing?

 Dr. Aijaz explains, “Hammer curls.
 Do supinated curls to relieve some of the stress along the radial aspect of the wrists.”